Patrick Nagatani: Biography

-Nagatani was born on August 19, 1945, in Chicago, just ten days after the atomic blast on Nagasaki.
+Patrick Nagatani was born on August 19, 1945, in Chicago, just ten days after the atomic blast on Nagasaki.
 A Sansei, he was the eldest son of John Shuzo and Diane Yoshiye Nagatani.
 In 1955, the Nagatanis moved to Los Angeles, where they settled in the Crenshaw District, which at one time had the largest concentration of Japanese-Americans in the country.

 In Los Angeles, Nagatani attended Coliseum Street School, Audubon Jr. High School, and Dorsey High School.
 At Dorsey, he was an honor student, ran hurdles, and was an officer in student government.
 It wasn't until he started college at Cal State L.A. that he discovered his passion for the arts.

-Prior to pursuing a MFA degree at UCLA, Nagatani taught for the Los Angeles Unified School District at Hamilton High School.
+Prior to pursuing a MFA degree, Nagatani taught for the Los Angeles Unified School District at Hamilton High School.
+He received a MFA degree at the University of California, Los Angeles (UCLA).

-Later, he taught at Loyola Marymount University and at the University of New Mexico where he worked with such students as Myra Greene, Bill Adams, and Carla Williams.
+Later, he taught at Loyola Marymount University and at the University of New Mexico where he worked with such students as Myra Greene, and Carla Williams.

-As an artist, Nagatani's works have been exhibited internationally and have been featured in numerous publications and films.
+In the 1980s, Nagatani collaborated on artwork with painter Andree Tracey.
+Nagatani's artwork have been exhibited internationally and have been featured in numerous publications and films.

 Nagatani died on October 27, 2017, at his home in Albuquerque.